CandyboxDAO/candy-interface/README.md

 ### Setup

-`juicebox-interface` relies on a number of services for development.
+`candybox-interface` relies on a number of services for development.
 Create an account for each of the following services:

 - [Infura](https://infura.io)